superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

         ```

    - **Web Browser Access Test**:
-     1. In the AWS Management Console, navigate to the S3 service and select your bucket.
+     1. In the AWS Management Console, navigate to the EC2 service and select load balancer.
-     2. Find the `test.html` file you just uploaded.
-     3. Copy the Object URL of the `test.html` file.
+     2. Find the DNS name of the Application Load Balancer.
-     4. Open a new tab in your web browser and paste the Object URL.
+     3. Open a new tab in your web browser and paste the URL.
-     5. You should receive an "Access Denied" error, indicating that the file is not publicly accessible.
+     4. You should see a web page indicating the nginx is running.

-   This verification process demonstrates that while the EC2 instance can upload files to the S3 bucket, these files are not publicly accessible through a web browser.
-This showcases the effective use of S3 bucket policies in controlling access to your resources.

 2. **Verify a Bucket Policy**